cubiq/ComfyUI_InstantID/README.md

 <img src="examples/daydreaming.jpg" width="386" height="386" alt="Day Dreaming" />

+## Noise Injection

+The default InstantID implementation seems to really burn the image, I find that by injecting noise to the negative embeds we can mitigate the effect and also increase the likeliness to the reference.
+The default Apply InstantID node automatically injects 35% noise, if you want to fine tune the effect you use the Advanced InstantID node.

+This is still experimental and may change in the future.

 ## Additional Controlnets

 You can add more controlnets to the generation.
 An example workflow for depth controlnet is provided.